 - We recommend that there be a maximum of three people using the recording studio at the same time.
 Under no circumstances may there be more than five people at one time.

-- The recording studio can be reserved in 30-minute increments.
+- The recording studio can be reserved in 15-minute increments.
 The maximum session length for the studio is three hours, and each cardholder can make up to two advance reservations per calendar month.
 Meeting room use counts as a reservation even if it's for less than the maximum session length.
-After you've used your two reservations in a given month, you may make additional walk-in reservations if the studio is available at that time, at the discretion of Info Commons staff.
+If you've already used your two reservations in a given month—whether those reservations had been made in advance or on the spot—you may make additional walk-in reservations for up to an hour if the studio is available at that time, at the discretion of Info Commons staff.

 - Reservations may be scheduled up to 28 days in advance.

-- Reservations are nullified if unclaimed within 10 minutes of the scheduled start time.
+- Reservations are released if unclaimed within 15 minutes of scheduled start time.